-This section includes the mechanism of action, drug interactions, and other important pharmacokinetic information for health professionals.
+This page includes information for health professionals about Mariprist's mechanism of action, drug interactions, and other important pharmacokinetic information.

 - Mariprist contains one 200mg tablet of mifepristone and four 200mcg tablets of misoprostol.

 - Mifepristone is a synthetic steroid with an antiprogestational action as a result of competition with progesterone at the progesterone receptors.
 It is almost exclusively used for termination of pregnancy.

 - Misoprostol is a synthetic prostaglandin E1 analogue.
 In comparison to other prostaglandin analogues, misoprostol is cheap, widely available, stable at room temperature, and has few side effects.

 - Misoprostol's clinical applications include: medical abortion; treatment of incomplete abortion and miscarriages; cervical priming prior to surgical procedures; induction of labour; and prevention and treatment management of postpartum haemorrhage.

 - As well as its obstetric and gynaecological indications, misoprostol is also used in the prevention and treatment of peptic ulcers.

 - The plasma elimination half-life for mifepristone is 30-40 hours, and for misoprostol is 20-40 minutes.
 After oral administration, mifepristone is rapidly and almost completely absorbed.
 Plasma concentrations peak at about 45 minutes.